Superradiance Constraints from GW231123

-In the case of axions, self-interactions provide an important correction to this evolution\footnote{Generally speaking, other interactions could play a role in quenching superradiant growth, see \eg~\cite{Fukuda:2019ewf,Rosa:2017ury,Ikeda:2018nhb,Mathur:2020aqv,Blas:2020kaa,Blas:2020nbs,Baryakhtar:2020gao,Caputo:2021efm,Siemonsen:2022ivj,Spieksma:2023vwl,Ferreira:2024ktd}, however the large occupation numbers $N$ of quasi-bound states stimulate the $2\leftrightarrow 2$ scattering process, causing the rate of energy dissipation to scale as $\propto N^3$ ensuring it dominates the energy dissipation.}.
-The leading order correction $\Phi_1$ obeys

-which can be directly solved using Greens functions~\cite{Omiya:2020vji,Omiya:2022mwv,Witte:2024drg}.
-The net result is that two-to-two scattering processes between high-occupation number quasi-bound states can efficiently dissipate energy, either through the horizon or in the form of non-relativistic axions that escape the gravitational potential.
-Rather than having decoupled growth of quasi-bound states, as in the case of the free particle solution, one finds a coupled evolution in which the growth of a given superradiant state can be quenched, saturating to a fixed occupation number, long before altering the spin of the BH~\cite{Gruzinov:2016hcq,Baryakhtar:2020gao,Omiya:2024xlz,Witte:2024drg}.
-The evolution of all superradiant states can then be obtained by solving the joint set of equations:
+Self-interactions serve to coupled the different eigenstates of the system, transferring energy efficiently between them \footnote{Generally speaking, other interactions could play a role in quenching superradiant growth, see \eg~\cite{Fukuda:2019ewf,Rosa:2017ury,Ikeda:2018nhb,Mathur:2020aqv,Blas:2020kaa,Blas:2020nbs,Baryakhtar:2020gao,Caputo:2021efm,Siemonsen:2022ivj,Spieksma:2023vwl,Ferreira:2024ktd}, however the large occupation numbers $N$ of quasi-bound states stimulate the $2\leftrightarrow 2$ scattering process, causing the rate of energy dissipation to scale as $\propto N^3$ ensuring it dominates the energy dissipation.}.
+Rather than having decoupled growth of quasi-bound states, as in the case of the free particle solution, self-interactions induced coupled evolution of states in which the growth of any state can be quenched, saturating to a fixed occupation number, long before altering the spin of the BH~\cite{Gruzinov:2016hcq,Baryakhtar:2020gao,Omiya:2024xlz,Witte:2024drg}.
+The evolution of the superradiant system can be determined by following the energy injection and dissipation, which is described by the set of equations: